KAMKEEL/HexText/README.md

 * `ampersandsInSigns` – converts ampersand formatting tokens to section signs while editing signs.
 * `ampersandsInRepairs` – converts ampersand formatting tokens to section signs when renaming items in anvils.

-These options make it easy to tailor HexText's behaviour to a server's moderation or gameplay needs.